stephengeller/user_manual_for_me/README.md

 ## The best ways to communicate with me

-If I'm stuck into work - most noticeably with headphones on - I always appreciate you messaging me on the common communication platform of choice (Slack, GChat) before approaching me, unless if it's an urgent request.
+If I'm stuck into work - most noticeably with headphones on - I always appreciate you messaging me on the organisation's communication platform (Slack, GChat) before approaching me, unless if it's an urgent request.
 It allows me to handle interactions at my own pace, which I appreciate.

 That being said, if I've forgotten that we have a meeting or I promised to help or do something, please grab me!

-I like direct communication, so feel free to ask me the question you want to find out the answer to, and I'll do my best to get back to you immediately.
+I like direct communication, so feel free to directly ask me the question you want to find out the answer to and I'll do my best to get back to you immediately.

 ## The ways I like to receive feedback